By RVtravel.com staff

 Hosts should be in good physical shape.
 No previous experience is required to be a camp host.

-A good source of information about Camp Hosting postions is available from Workamper News, a bimonthly magazine whose primary purpose is to advertise part-time and full-time job openings in recreation, travel and tourism.
+A good source of information about Camp Hosting postions is available from Workamper News, a website whose primary purpose is to advertise part-time and full-time job openings in recreation, travel and tourism.

 photo: Virginia State Parks